Okechukwu Enelamah: Robust tax system, foundation of sustainable economic growth | TODAY.NG

-The Minister of Industry, Trade and Investment, Dr Okechukwu Enelamah, said a robust tax system was the foundation of sustainable economic growth.
+Dr Okechukwu Enelamah, Minister of Industry, Trade and Investment, said a robust tax system was the foundation of sustainable economic growth.

 Enelamah spoke at the launching of Andersen Tax in Nigeria on Saturday in Lagos.